-This course is cross listed with MIL 346.
+This course was cross-listed with MIL 346.
 Credit for only one of these courses will be applied toward graduation.

-PBH 401 Health Education and Promotion for Diverse Communities 3 credits health education, and the ethics of the profession.
+PBH 401 Health Education and Promotion for Diverse Communities 3 credits

+This course will introduce students to the professional field of health promotion and education by examining the role of health educators, the settings where health educators are employed, the theoretical and philosophical perspectives of health education, and the ethics of the profession.
 During the course, students will develop an understanding of cultural competence in the role of health promotion and education in assessing, planning, implementing, and evaluating health challenges that affect culturally and racially diverse communities.